Salt Bae snub: Millions watch Lionel Messi and Argentina World Cup winners ignoring internet celebrity after final victory

 Salt Bae had already played a part in earlier controversy during the World Cup.
 Brazil's players were criticised for grandiose celebrations when they visited his Doha restaurant after beating Switzerland in the group stages.

-His relationship with FIFA president Gianni Infantino appears to date back several years, with the pair featuring in a 2019 video where he endorsed his Dubai restaurant.
+His relationship with FIFA president Gianni Infantino appears to date back several years, with the pair featuring in a 2019 video where he endorsed his Dubai branch.

 France president Emmanuel Macron - another friend of Infantino - was also seen on the pitch attempting to console Kylian Mbappe after the full-time whistle, leading to similar criticism.